MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-app-insights.md

 1. For both Worker Role and Web Role, it's recommended to save a trace log at each starting step in the process.
 For example, in the above example codes, it's possible to add a trace log at the following points when:

     - The WebRole receives the request.
-    - the WebRole starts to build communication with SQL server.
+    - The WebRole starts to build communication with SQL server.
     - The WebRole receives the data returned by SQL server and starts generating the webpage.
     - The WebRole generates the webpage and returns it to user.